viroos/k2-charts/elasticsearch/README.md

 ## ElasticSearch Cluster Chart for Kubernetes

-Both master pods and data pods are StatefulSets.
+Both master pods and data pods are PetSets.